John Mill (theologian): Textual critic

 Although the amount of information given by Mill is small compared with that in modern editions, it is probable that no one, except perhaps Tischendorf, has added so much material for the work of textual criticism.
 He was the first to notice the value of the concurrence of the Latin evidence with the Codex Alexandrinus, the only representative of an ancient non-Western Greek text then sufficiently known; this hint was not lost on Bentley.

 Mill's work noted over 30,000 discrepancies between some 100 extant New Testament manuscripts.
 His work was attacked by Daniel Whitby and Anthony Collins.
 Whitby's Examen claimed that Mill had destroyed the validity of the text.
-Collins received a reply from Bentley (Phileleutherus lipsiensis) defending Mill, noting essentially that Mill was not responsible for the differences between the various manuscript, he only pointed them out.
+Collins received a reply from Bentley (Phileleutherus lipsiensis) defending Mill, noting essentially that Mill was not responsible for the differences between the various manuscripts, he only pointed them out.
 Bentley further noted that Christendom had indeed survived despite the errors, essentially asserting that Whitby's attacks were unfounded.